 Crepes are a flour based pastry rolled very thin and prepared in a frying pan with oil or butter, filled with fruit or custard.
 But with a good recipe and proper temperature settings (medium heat), crepes are just as good with fresh butter and powdered sugar.
 However I used to cook up crepes with strawberry sauce and marshmallow creme, that was her favorite.
 Crepes have a habit of sneaking up on a person, so light and airy, after the fourth one we’d realize that we’d gone too far.

-Sue absolutely adored blintzes, another pancake like treat that requires sugar with a touch of salt and is fried or baked.
+Sue absolutely adored blintzes, another pancake-like treat that requires sugar with a touch of salt and is fried or baked.
 She liked them fried with cream cheese and blueberries.
-We were good and stuffed on those.
+They left us feeling nice and full.

-Last but of course not least are the waffles, another cake like batter with a grid design on either side from baking in a waffle iron which adds to that light fluffy texture.
+Last but of course not least are the Belgian waffles, which by the way, made their debut in 1964 at the World’s Fair in New York.
+The grid design on either side from baking in a waffle iron adds to that light fluffy texture.
 Sue would eat them with her hands like a little kid.
-I would have my morning waffle with a scoop of vanilla ice cream on top (so bad but sooo good)..
+I would have my morning waffle with a scoop of vanilla ice cream on top (so bad but so good).

 For quick simple recipes that you can get creative with check out AllRecipes.com